A Brief Introduction to Performance Art and Its History in Asia

 We hope, however, that this provides a brief overview of performance art in this part of the world, and one we will continuously work to provide access to through our programming and growing collection.

-Stay tuned for part two of this post next week, which will look at performance art highlights in the M+ Collections!
+You can find part two of this post here: a look at performance art highlights in the M+ Collections.

 Image at top of post: Performance piece by artist Eiko Otake](https://www.youtube.com/watch?v=duX1jmB4uWg), commissioned by M+ for Mobile M+: Live Art in 2015.
 Eiko Otake, A Body in Hong Kong, 11 December 2015.
 Photo: CPAK Studio.
 All rights reserved.